xzhangfox/COVID-19-SARS-and-Ebola-Data-Analysis/README.md

 This project aims to arouse public awareness of COVID-19 prevention and control.
 We hope to find out the similarities and differences between COVID-19 and other infectious diseases, so as to further understand COVID-19.
 * Publish Site： https://xzhangfox.github.io/COVID-19-SARS-and-Ebola-Data-Analysis/
 <img align="center" src="https://github.com/xzhangfox/COVID-19-SARS-and-Ebola-Data-Analysis/blob/master/images/header.png?raw=true" />
 # Motivation
+When I saw covid-19 starting to spread in Washington state in February, I am worried every day about the new coronavirus outbreak and the lack of awareness of protection in the United States.
+As a Chinese, I know what has happened in China in January and February.
+China is recovring right in March but it paid huge.
+I know the reason of China's recovering was that the whole country was on high alert and everyone attached great importance to epidemic prevention.
+But it is happening again.
+The United States in March, like China at the start of the outbreak, is not taking it seriously.
+People didn't realize the seriousness until the death rate rose.
+I don’t want the people to suffered again.I hope to pass on the severity of the new coronavirus and help people live safely during the outbreak.
+So I started this data research project on COVID-19.
+Through data visualization, people's awareness of self-protection is aroused, and they hope to find more directions for the solution of covid-19 from previous outbreak cases.
 # Requirements
+* Python 2.7/3.7
+* Visual Stidio Code
+* Tableau
 # Goals
+We hope to be able to visualize epidemic data in many aspects.
+The information carried by the data is mined from all angles and communicated to the audience interactively.
+For further research, I plan to build a model for analysis and prediction by comparing the similarities and differences of different epidemic data.
+Use the data tools I have learned to make a contribution to the COVID-19 solution.
 # Data Preprocessing

 # Inspiration for Web Design